 Doctor Strange in the Multiverse of Madness release info

 There have been a few bumps in the production of Doctor Strange 2.
 In January 2020, the original director Scott Derrickson left the production over creative differences.
 Spider-Man director Sam Raimi eventually took over the project.

 However, in early June, Doctor Strange screenwriter and Loki head writer Michael Waldron revealed that it had to start from scratch when he came onto the project in April 2020.
 Filming started in November 2020 in London but was stopped in January due to the COVID-19 pandemic.

 The pandemic pushed many movie release dates including Black Widow, a Marvel movie that was finished for over a year while fans waited for it to be safe to return to theaters.
 Even just recently the release date was pushed back again to May 6, 2022.

 Production on Doctor Strange in the Multiverse of Madness resumed by March 2021 and concluded in mid-April in Somerset.
 Currently, the film is in post-production, and it is not clear when Doctor Strange in the Multiverse of Madness will end production.

-The Doctor Strange sequel is currently slated for release in the United States on March 25, 2022.
+The Doctor Strange sequel is currently slated for release in the United States on May 6, 2022.
+It was originally scheduled for March 25 but recently Marvel and Disney pushed back much of their 2023 slate.
 It is not clear at this time if it will be released only in theaters or if it will also stream on Disney+ with Premier Access like many of the films released during the pandemic like Raya and the Last Dragon (2021) and Black Widow (2021).

 The release of Doctor Strange in the Multiverse of Madness is still ways off so stayed tuned here for more news.